 - NIH non-SNAP eligible awards.

-- Some federal flow-through awards, IF the pass through entity requires signature or a Letter of Intent.
+- Some federal flow-through awards, IF the pass-through entity requires a signature or a Letter of Intent.

 - Don’t assume they require a signature.

 - Confirm with the pass-through entity before preparing an eGC1.

 eGC1s are NOT needed for progress reports/RPPRs when:

 - Sponsor allows direct submission of the progress report by the PI.

 - NIH: SNAP eligible Annual, Interim, and Final RPPRs.

 - FHCRC does not require OSP signature on progress report materials / Letter of Intent for non-competing years.

 Whether an eGC1 is required for a progress report or not, don’t forget to update the personnel section of the original eGC1 whenever personnel join or leave a research project.